-The 2017 Spring Conference will be held at the Altoona campus on Thursday, May 25.
+The 2017 Spring Conference was held at the Altoona campus on Thursday, May 25.
+Thank you to all that attended.

 8:00 am Bus departure from the Bryce Jordan Center, University Park campus